nginxinc/nginx-ldap-auth/README.md

+# PLEASE note that this project is *not designed or hardened* for production.
+It is intended as a model for such connector daemons

-# nginx-ldap-auth
+## The nginx-ldap-auth project

-Reference implementation of method for authenticating users on behalf of servers proxied by NGINX or NGINX Plus
+This project provides a reference model implementation  of a method for authenticating users on behalf of servers proxied by NGINX or NGINX Plus.

-## Description
+### Note: ###

-**Note:** For ease of reading, this document refers to [NGINX Plus](http://www.nginx.com/products/), but it also applies to [open source NGINX](http://www.nginx.org/en).
-The prerequisite [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module is included both in [NGINX Plus packages](http://cs.nginx.com/repo_setup) and [prebuilt open source NGINX binaries](http://nginx.org/en/linux_packages.html).
+For ease of reading, this document refers to NGINX Plus, but it also applies to open source NGINX.
+The prerequisite ngx_http_auth_request_module module is included both in NGINX Plus packages and prebuilt open source NGINX binaries.

+### Description: ###
-The nginx-ldap-auth software is a reference implementation of a method for authenticating users who request protected resources from servers proxied by NGINX Plus.
-It includes a daemon (*ldap-auth*) that communicates with an authentication server, and a sample daemon that stands in for an actual back-end server during testing, by generating an authentication cookie based on the user’s credentials.
+The nginx-ldap-auth software is a reference model implementation of a method for authenticating users who request protected resources from servers proxied by NGINX Plus.
+It includes a daemon (ldap-auth) that communicates with an authentication server, and a sample daemon that stands in for an actual back-end server during testing, by generating an authentication cookie based on the user’s credentials.
 The daemons are written in Python for use with a Lightweight Directory Access Protocol (LDAP) authentication server (OpenLDAP or Microsoft Windows Active Directory 2003 and 2012).

 The ldap-auth daemon, which mediates between NGINX Plus and the LDAP server, is intended to serve as a model for "connector" daemons written in other languages, for different authentication systems, or both.
-[NGINX, Inc. Professional Services](http://nginx.com/services/) is available to assist with such adaptations.
+NGINX, Inc. Professional Services is available to assist with such adaptations.

 ![NGINX LDAP Architecture](https://cdn-1.wp.nginx.com/wp-content/uploads/2016/02/ldap-auth-components.jpg)